Use VoiceOver gestures on Mac

-You can customise other gestures by assigning VoiceOver commands to them.
+You can customize other gestures by assigning VoiceOver commands to them.

-You can use a rotor to navigate text areas, windows, dialogues and web pages, and adjust controls such as sliders, steppers and splitters.
+You can use a rotor to navigate text areas, windows, dialogs, and webpages, and adjust controls such as sliders, steppers, and splitters.

 If you don’t know your location on the screen, tap three times.
 VoiceOver tells you what’s in the VoiceOver cursor.